dreamportdev/Osdev-Notes/04_Userspace/03_Handling_Interrupts.md

 # Handling Interrupts
 This is not a complete guide on how to handle interrupts.
-It assumes you already have an IDT setup and working in supervisor mode.
+It assumes you already have an IDT setup and working in supervisor mode, if you don't - take a look the earlier chapter that covers how to set up an IDT and the basics of handling interrupts.
 This section is focused on handling interrupts when you have user mode programs executing.

 On x86_64 there are two main structures involved in handling interrupts.
 The first is the IDT, which you should already be familiar with.
 The second is the task state segment (TSS).
 While the TSS is not technically mandatory for handling interrupts, once you leave ring 0 it's functionally impossible to handle interrupts without it.